 Step 3.
 Revision by the author (if required), acceptance of the paper and payment is required to be paid promptly.

 Step 4.
-Two or more highly capacable international reviewers are invited to undertake the peer review of the paper, to provide a broader range scrutiny and evaluation for the paper.
+Two or more highly capable international reviewers are invited to undertake the peer review of the paper, to provide a broader range scrutiny and evaluation for the paper.
 This is to equip the author with comments by experiences peers in the subject area; to improve the article where necessary.
 Thereafter, the author(s) will send a final copy of the paper for publication.
 The usefulness of reviewers’ comments to the revision of the paper is at the author’s discretion, and it not enforced by our editorial office, although it is strongly recommended that the authors address sensitive and accurate issues raised by the reviewers.
 We will deliver peer-review comments within 7 – 14 days.
 This step is optional for authors who have sufficient reasons to skip it and are okay with editorial outcome of step 2.
-This steps requires that additional 25 USD is paid by the author to facilitate the process.
+This step is recommended, however, it is optional, especially if the paper had passed through previous evaluation by peers, a supervisor, in a conference or if the author/sponsor prefers the work to be kept very private before it is published.
+But, note that this step requires that an additional 15 USD is paid by the author to facilitate and quicken the process.

 Step 5.
 After receiving a final revised copy of the paper from the author, a proof copy is made and sent to the author within 1-3 working days for the author's final approval before publication.

 Step 6.
 DOI is assigned, the article is published, the DOI is registered and indexing begins.
 This step is completed in 3 days or at most, before end of that month.

 Step 7.
 The Post-Review Process begins.
 The public is free to comment on the papers and more peer - reviewers are able to evaluate the paper.
 The author is free to send a revised paper to replace the original copy at any time free of any charge.